1,000+ Opportunities

 Last updated on March 10, 2026

-Based on current listing details, eligibility includes: States and U. S. Territories, and Federally Recognized Indian Tribal Governments.
-Eligible applicant types include: Federally Recognized Indian/Native American/Alaska Native Tribal Government, U. Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: States and U. S. Territories, and Federally Recognized Indian Tribal Governments.
+Eligible applicant types include: Federally Recognized Indian/Native American/Alaska Native Tribal Government, U. Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program